-Completely fill in the amended return oval, and write "Amended Return" at the top of the PA tax return.
+For filing an amended return on a PA-40, completely fill in the amended return oval, and write AMENDED RETURN at the top of the PA tax return.
 Follow these steps:

-- Enter the amounts from your original return that you are not amending. - Enter your amended amounts, and enclose a statement explaining the reasons you are filing amended information.
+- 1. Enter the amounts from your original return that you are not amending. - 2.
+Enter your amended amounts, and enclose a statement explaining the reasons you are filing amended information.
 Submit only the forms or schedules supporting your amended amounts. - 3.
-Calculate your amended total PA taxable income. - Calculate your PA tax liability.
-If you received a refund on your original return, add that amount to your PA tax liability. - 5.
+Calculate your amended total PA taxable income. - 4.
+Calculate your PA tax liability.
+If you received a refund on your original return, add that amount to your PA tax liability on Line 12. - 5.
 Calculate your total payments and credits.
-If you paid tax with your original return, add that payment to your total payments and credits. - 6.
+If you paid tax with your original return, add that payment to your total payments and credits on Line 24. - 6.
 Calculate your amended Tax Due or Overpayment.
-Be sure to complete the appropriate lines explaining how you want the Department to distribute your overpayment (refund/credit/donation).
+Be sure to complete the appropriate lines explaining how you want the Department to distribute your overpayment

+(refund/credit/donation).
 The Department will take your original refund or payment into account.
 Be sure to sign your amended return and mail it with all explanations and attachments to: